rikumat/chess-engine/documentation/testing.md

 # Accuracy tests
-Accuracy tests test the Ai's behaviour in the game.
-These tests will also include accuracy percentages in games played against chess.com's bots.
-The purpose of these tests is to find whether the Ai improves over time.
+Accuracy tests test the Ai's performance in real chess games.
+These tests are manually carried out by passing moves between chess.com's bots and the commandline interface of this app.
+The purpose of these tests is to measure changes in the Ai's behaviour after changes have been made.
+These tests also function as benchmarks for how the Ai has improved over time.

 ## Knight opening blunder (25.11.2023) - fixed
 If player plays a standard opening e2e4, the Ai responds with b8c6.
 If player moves e4e5, the Ai doesn't capture this pawn.
 Instead it moves g7g6.